swoicik/swoicik.github.io/_posts/2021-02-10-stock-portfolio-tracking.md

 - Total Deposit in Multiple Accounts
 - Total Appreciation in Multiple Accounts

+## Update April 9, 2021
+- Cryptocurrencies - you can now track Bitcoin and Ethereum purchases.
+Prices are automatically pulled from Google Finance.
+- Watchlist Sheet - Enter a Stock Symbol and the sheet will automatically populate with Current Price, 52 Week High/Low, 30 Day Chart, 120 Day Chart, and 1 Year Chart.

 Have a question or want to discuss more?
 Send me a message, [@swoicik](https://twitter.com/swoicik), or join the discussion on [GitHub](https://github.com/swoicik/swoicik.github.io/discussions/3).